KonstErz/API_TaskTable/README.md

 (http://localhost:1337/api/login/)

-Authenticates the user in the system, logs the user into his profile, provides rights to conduct other operations in the system.
+Authenticates the user in the system, logs the user into his profile, provides access to conduct other operations in the system.
-Returns the user id or error with status code 400 in case of authentication failure.
+Returns the user's authorization token or error with status code 400 in case of authentication failure.

 ***Sample input content:***
 `{"username": "Peter", "password": "secretpasswd951"}`